RandomStudio/rsoss/README.md

 * However, the repos owned by the Org do not show up under each user's list of repositories, on their GitHub profiles
 * We can track who is responsible for what
 * We can also allow outsiders to contribute (in a controlled way) to anything we're working on

+## Useful resources
+* GitHub's own [Open Source Guide](https://opensource.guide/): includes tips on growing community and some info on the legal side of Open Source